tkhdse/soptRT/README.md

 Honestly, not fully sure what I want to do with this yet.

 Goals are:
-* TensorRT from Scratch
+* TensorRT from scratch
-* nvFuser from Scratch
+* nvFuser from scratch

 And I want to find ways to integrate LLM opt as well.
 Will probably extend with TVM/MLIR/LLVM.